 (Steven Naifeh & Gregory White Smith eds.,

-David Cabrales is a renowned litigator with broad experience representing clients in environmental, state government, and commercial litigation matters.
+David Cabrales is a renowned litigation lawyer with broad experience representing clients in environmental, state government, and commercial litigation matters.
 He frequently represents financial institutions, securities broker-dealers, retailers, and life and health insurance companies in traditional and complex litigation, as well as in arbitration proceedings.
 David routinely appears before the Texas Commission on Environmental Quality, the State Office of Administrative Hearing, FINRA, and AAA.
 David also counsels clients in matters before state government, and he provides representation to businesses in litigation matters initiated by state attorneys general.

 David previously served as general counsel to Texas Gov. Rick Perry from 2007 to 2009 and, along with his legal team, provided advice to the governor and the governor’s staff on a variety of topics at the intersection of law and public policy.
 He also served as principal economic development advisor for the governor and helped administer the Texas Enterprise Fund, the Emerging Technology Fund, Texas One and other programs in the governor's economic development portfolio.
 In addition, Gov. Perry appointed David to the Texas Economic Development Corporation in 2010 and in 2014, and David served as chairman from 2010 to 2012.